 - The amplifiers can be classified broadly as voltage amplifiers and power amplifiers.

 - Voltage amplifiers are supposed to amplify the voltage i.e. to amplify weak voltage signals.

-- However, these are not capable to supplying a large power to the load.
+- However, these are not capable of supplying a large power to the load.
 The voltage amplifiers can be used as intermediate stages in a public address (P.A.) system as shown in the figure.

-- It is called as the “Large Signal Amplifier” because it is capable of supplying an adequately large amount of power to the loads like a loudspeaker.
+- It is called the “Large Signal Amplifier” because it is capable of supplying an adequately large amount of power to the loads like a loudspeaker.

 - The primary aim of a power amplifier is to supply a large power therefore the voltage gain is not important.
-Power amplifiers are used as the last stage in the P.A system, radio receivers, TV receivers etc.
+Power amplifiers are used as the last stage in the P.A. system, radio receivers, TV receivers, etc.

 Some of the important features of power amplifiers are as follows: